San-sanichick/canvas-benchmarks/README.md

 ## On WASM
 There are several options that I have discovered:

-- Write a test using C++ & Cairo, compile that to WASM using Emscripten;
+- Write a test using C++ & SDL2, compile that to WASM using Emscripten;
 - Use CanvasKit;
 - Suffer.

-So far using CanvasKit seems like the way to go.
+CanvasKit is a weird thing.
+It's a pain to install (regular import is broken), and I'm either using it wrong, or it doesn't perform that well.

+The next step in the plan is to write a test in C++ using SDL2, compile that to WASM, and see how that works.